leapt/flysystem-onedrive/README.md

 ## Installation

-This package requires PHP 8.1+.
+This package requires PHP 8.1+ and Flysystem v3.

 You can install the package using composer: